thegedge/personal-site/_posts/dev/2013-05-25-cool-things-ive-recently-discovered.md

    There's a few other things you can do with it, but those are the big ones I was looking for.
 2. [emscripten](https://emscripten.org) is a neat project that can take LLVM bytecode and convert it into Javascript.
-The reason this is cool is because as long as you can compile a project and its dependcies to LLVM bytecode, you can run it on the web.
+The reason this is cool is because as long as you can compile a project and its dependencies to LLVM bytecode, you can run it on the web.
 Definitely visit the website and check out the demos.
 Some examples of projects that have been ported to the web with emscripten:
    - Various Qt demos (GUI framework)
    - LaTeX and BibTeX (typesetting)